blitzgenerative/blitzgenerative.github.io/about.md

 Our contract can be found [here](https://etherscan.io/address/0x08e8bd2b24ebef3ef407aca9db13436d3fce25c2) and is built off of open source, battle tested code from both [OpenZeppelin](https://openzeppelin.com/) and [Deafbeef](https://etherscan.io/address/0xd754937672300ae6708a51229112de4017810934#code).
 Having our own contract gives us full ownership of our work, without the fees and centralized control of NFT minting via [marketplaces](https://opensea.io/) -- antithetical to the decentralized dream of Satoshi Nakamoto.
 It also gives us complete artistic freedom to experiment with new ways of issuing tokens and ways to create art.

-50% of all proceeds will be donated to [GiveDirectly](https://www.givedirectly.org/).
-A [GiveWell](https://www.givewell.org/) top rated charity.

-We are interested in helping to further open source the creation of NFTs outside of centralized minting contracts and are happy to help other interested artists in deploying their own work.
+50% of all proceeds will be donated to [GiveDirectly](https://www.givedirectly.org/), a [GiveWell](https://www.givewell.org/) top rated charity.
+In addition, we are interested in helping to further open source the creation of NFTs outside of centralized minting contracts and are happy to help other interested artists in deploying their own work.

 ## FAQs